 Metformin also reduces insulin.

-Growth hormone decreases as we get older and this loss is directly tied to weight gain.
+The growth hormone decreases as we get older and this loss is directly tied to weight gain.

-Then, there's appetite.
+Then, there's an appetite.

 Remember that naltrexone has its origin as an agent against addiction.

 Addiction requires the opioid system!

 Addiction to food may be our most prevalent one judging by obesity levels and it's only growing.